ssugar/OldBlog/ExPbi/ExPbi.md

 * Do you want to ingest large amounts of data?
 * Do you want to create a report based on multiple tables/data sources?
 * Do you want to be able to cross filter between visualizations?
-* Do you, or are you worried you will spend too much time on manual data ingestion/consolidation processes?
+* Are you spending recurring time on manual data retrieval/cleaning/transformation/reporting processes?

 If you answer "yes" to any of the above questions, then you should look at building your report process within Power BI

 * Do you want to rapidly explore a single/summarized data table?
 * Do you want deep customization of tabular style reports?

-If you answer "yes" to any of the above questions, then you should look at using Excel
+If you answer "yes" to any of the above questions, then you should look at using Excel.

-### Get Started with MS Power BI or Excel as soon as possible
+### Get Started with MS Power BI and/or Excel as soon as possible
-If your answers to the questions in the decision points above lead you to believe that Power BI Dataflows is right for your organization, if you just want to learn more about Power BI Dataflows, or if you'd like to be informed when Power BI Dataflows goes from Public Preview to General Availability.  [drop us a line today](mailto:cloud@proserveit.com?Subject=I%20Want%20To%20Learn%20More%20About%20Power%20BI%20Dataflows).
-Our team of Data & Analytics experts will be happy to schedule a demo or a tutorial session.
+If you've been tasked with creating/updating/maintaining a report and are considering Excel or Power BI for the job, please [drop us a line today](mailto:cloud@proserveit.com?Subject=Excel%20Or%20Power%20BI).
+Our team of Data & Analytics experts will be happy to review your situation together.